 Finally, plants must reproduce.
 Plants had to adapt to protect the gametes (eggs and sperm) from drying out.
 They also had to have some means for the dispersal or spreading out of seeds.
-Pollen grains are carried by wind or insect, so, more often than not, pollen grains never reach another flower.
-Therefore, a flower needs to make enough to increase the chances of pollen reaching another flower to ensure their survival.
+Pollen grains are carried by wind or insects, so, more often than not, pollen grains never reach another flower.
+Therefore, a flower needs to make enough to increase the chances of pollen reaching another flower to ensure its survival.

 Plants are classified as either nonvascular or vascular.
 Nonvascular plants evolved first and lacked a well-developed system for transporting water and minerals.
 They are generally small as a result.
 Vascular plants, however, have true vascular tissue allowing them to transport water and nutrients throughout the plant.

 Plants also have complex life cycles that occur in two different stages.
 First, in the sporophyte stage, the plant produces spores or tiny cells that can grow into new organisms.
 Then, they develop into plants in the other phase, called the gametophyte stage.
 In this stage, the plant produces two kinds of sex cells – sperm cells and egg cells.

 - What three distinct characteristics do plants share?